kylemaxwellcollins/theluminary/README.md

 ```

 ### Serving with LiveReload
-To see your changes in a browser, run the script `serve_jekyll.sh` by executing in Terminal the following:
+To see your changes in a browser, run the script `serve_jekyll.sh` by executing in Terminal the following (and leave open):

 ```sh
 scripts/serve_jekyll
 ```

+Open your browser and go to http://127.0.0.1:4000.